 The cross of Calvary speaks the amazing love of God for the sinner

-Have you failed to respond to the pleadings of his Spirit?
+Have you failed to respond to the pleadings of God’s Spirit?
 Then no longer fortify your heart in hardness.
 Open the door of the heart to receive Christ – the best gift of Heaven.
-Let not cruel unbelief influence you to refuse the heaven-sent guest.
+Let not unbelief influence you to refuse the heaven-sent guest.
 Let not Christ say of you – Ye will not come unto Me that ye might have life.
 John 5:40.
 With loving entreaties He follows the sinner, pleading: Turn ye, turn ye; for why will ye die?
-Ezekiel 33:11 margin.
+Ezekiel 33:11.

 Thus the inspiration of His love fills our hearts.
 We are inspired with love, zeal and earnestness through a living connection with Christ.
 Furthermore, we are capable of responding to the bright beams of the Sun of righteousness.
 For as Christ illuminates our souls, He gives light and life.